codywall/archive-transformer/pages/2010-11-02-college-seniors-olli-csumb-offers-education-older-students.md

 ---
 layout: archive
-title: College Seniors: OLLI at CSUMB offers education for older students
+title: College Seniors&amp;colon; OLLI at CSUMB offers education for older students
 date: November 2 2010
 ---

 <span class="date">Posted on Nov 02, 2010 </span>

 <p>After a career in the Army, and a second one spent in the mining
 industry in Peru, Dick Guthrie of Pebble Beach was looking for ways to satisfy his curiosity about, well, almost everything.</p>